1. Who do you serve in your education program?

 8. I work.
 Are there classes at different times of the day for me?

-We have ESL classes that operate in the morning, afternoon and evening.
+We have ELA classes that operate in the morning, afternoon and evening.
 Our basic skills classes operate in the mornings and afternoons.
 See the schedule for current class times.

 9. What if I can’t attend four days a week?

-We have a tutoring program called LINK.
-This program matches students with trained volunteers who can help them learn to read or to tackle a specific goal, such as passing a test.
+We have a tutoring program that matches students with trained volunteers who can help them learn to read or to tackle a specific goal, such as passing a test.
 Tutors are asked to work with students at least two days a week.
-Times can be arranged to fit students' schedules.
+Times can be arranged to fit students’ schedules.

 10. Where do you offer classes?